lnus/pkd-project/README.md

 The program is run through a CLI, where the options will be displayed to you with explanations for the different options in the program window.

-To start the program, run the downloaded binary or by compiling the Main.hs file.
+To start the program, run the downloaded binary from the releases page or by compiling the Main.hs file.